pascomnet/documentation/mobydick/content_en/02user/02user.md

 There is a special **Role** called **All Users**, which as default is assigned to all Users, devices, workstations and teams and can not be removed.

 ### Setting Roles per Department
 A very common practice (and our recommendation) is to create one Role per department or team.
-For example, you may wish that users can only pick up calls only from within their department and to for this to been mutually seen within the MobyDick client.
+For example, you may wish that users can only pick up calls only from within their department and to for this to been mutually seen within the mobydick client.
 In order to so this simply disable the xmpp.group properties of the "All" Role and assign a new role, e.g. Support in which you can set all the Support Users as members

 ### Properties and Rights
 #### location.group